A Comprehensive Guide To APIs In Healthcare

 9. Improved Interoperability

-Healthcare API can improve interoperability and one of the ways to do this is to link wearables with patient portals, so providers can access real-time data.
 This API works at a singular level, so bulk APIs are utilized to access and exchange large quantity data while aligning with robust data standards.
 FHIR (Fast Healthcare Interoperability Resources), an interoperability standard for data exchange, is mentioned in the 21st Century Cures Act to promote patient data exchange using FHIR apps and APIs.

 10. Telemedicine Support

-API integration in telemedicine applications helps to simplify the medical billing process at both ends: patients and providers.
-It also supports insurance verification and claims processes.
 The use of RESTful API supports healthcare developers in building a telemedicine app that allows access to patient data and syncs medical data in a single platform.

 11. Elevate Patient Engagement

-Software developers can use APIs to build patient-front applications that allow them to communicate with their providers without compromising their security and accessing their data.
+Healthcare app developers can use APIs to build patient-front applications that allow them to communicate with their providers without compromising their security and accessing their data.
 It can allow developers to build functions like appointment booking and patient portal platforms.

 12. Research and Analytics